Multivariate Quadratic Transformations and the Interpolation Kernel: Introduction

-As it stands, the formal kernel would be of only limited usefulness.
+\looseness=-1 As it stands, the formal kernel would be of only limited usefulness.
 There are, however, two important ways in which one can extend this kernel.
 The first involves the fact that one can express the $n$-dimensional formal kernel as an integral involving the $(n-1)$-dimensional formal kernel (integrating term-by-term), and thus in general as an $n(n-1)/2$-dimensional integral.
-This expression turns out to be {\em analytically} convergent on a large open set of parameters, and by general considerations of \cite[\S 10]{xforms} extends to a meromorphic function on parameter space, giving us the true interpolation kernel.
+This expression turns out to be {\em analytically} convergent on a large open set of parameters, and by general considerations of \cite[Section~10]{xforms} extends to a meromorphic function on parameter space, giving us the true interpolation kernel.
 In other words, although the infinite sum defining the formal kernel is not analytically convergent, the limiting formal power series often converges.
 And, of course, the analytic interpolation kernel inherits the identities of the formal kernel!
-It also has additional symmetries of its own; in addition to the symmetry between $p$ and $q$ that those familiar with known elliptic hypergeometric integrals might expect, there is also a symmetry between $t$ and $pq/t$.
+It also has additional symmetries of its own; in addition to the symmetry between $p$ and $q$ that those familiar with known elliptic hypergeometric integrals might expect (but which is meaningless for the formal kernel), there is also a symmetry between $t$ and $pq/t$.
 We also find that there are values of the parameter outside the domain of formal convergence in which we recover known operators: not only the integral operators of \cite{xforms}, but the difference operators as well.
 These difference operators in turn extend to a family of formal difference operators; in this case, not formal in their coefficients (which are functions on a general elliptic curve) but in that they are formal series in the set of possible shifts.
 (This means that the operators cannot be applied to actual functions, but as we will see does not cause any particular difficulty in multiplying (and dividing!) them.)
-These formal operators will not play a direct role in the present work, but in future work will play an important role in understanding a certain algebra of (actual) difference operators, by giving an alternate approach to the view of the integral operators as generalized Fourier transformations.
+These formal operators will not play a direct role in the present work, but in~\cite{elldaha} play an important role in understanding a certain algebra of (actual) difference operators, by giving an alternate approach to the view of the integral operators as generalized Fourier transformations that avoids having to deal with convergence and boundary effects.